Guide to Ticks on Dogs in South Africa

 Kennel Tick AKA Brown Dog Tick

 The kennel tick is seed-shaped with a smooth, yet indented, reddish-brown body.
-When the tick has fed, its body wall becomes salmon pink.
-This pest has clear eyes and slightly rounded mouthparts that make engorging possible anywhere on an animal’s body.
-Unfortunately for dogs, these ticks prefer canine hosts to any other.
+When the tick has fed, its body will become salmon pink.
+This pest has clear eyes and slightly rounded mouthparts that make engorging possible anywhere on the animal’s body.
+These ticks prefer canine hosts.
 Pups throughout the country are at risk as the kennel tick flourishes in kennels and home environments.

 Brown Dog Tick Quick Facts

 Spot the Signs of a Tick Bite on Your Dog: Symptoms of Biliary (Tick Bite Fever) in Dogs

-Whether the tick is on your dog and you can’t find it, or it’s plopped off, there are symptoms of tick fever you can look out for in case of an emergency.
-If you know the signs by heart, you can avoid a potentially disastrous situation.
+Whether the tick is on your dog or it’s fallen off, there are symptoms of tick fever you can look out for in case of an emergency.
+If you have an idea of the signs, you can avoid a potentially disastrous situation.
 Know that the symptoms listed below don’t constitute a diagnosis.
-If you suspect your pet is ill, take him or her to the vet.
+If you suspect your pet is ill, take them to your vet

 - Jaundice (yellowish tongue, gums or eyes)